mapbox/consumer-workflow-solution/README.md

 4. Search for points-of-interest, powered by Mapbox Tilequery API
 5. Display enviroment for publishing the completed itinerary

-This workflow contains sample data, but individual datasets can be dragged into the **Authoring** environment and edited at will.
+This workflow contains sample data, but individual datasets can be imported into the **Authoring** environment and edited at will.

-This workflow generates an interactive website with the completed itinerary, but this can be adapted to upload to external storage (such as S3 or any database) or generate a static image for print.
+This workflow generates an interactive website with the completed itinerary, but this can be adapted to upload to external storage (such as S3 or any database), save to a local file, or generate a static image for print.

 ## Organization